Casual Chic

 2. Embrace Comfort, Not Frumpiness

-3. Don’t Ditch Accessories
+3. Don’t Ditch Cute Shoes and Accessories

 4. Repurpose Your Work Wardrobe

-If your former work environment was on the formal side, there’s a good chance you’ll have a suit or two (or five) in your closet that you paid good money for and can’t bring yourself to letting go of.
+If your former work environment was on the formal side, there’s a good chance you’ll have a suit or two (or five) in your closet that you paid good money for and can’t bring yourself to let go of.
 The good news is that you don’t have to.
 Repurpose a sit by breaking it up and wearing it more casually.

 5. Don’t Let Go Of Grooming